iAkcc/iAxCrystalOptimizer/README.md

 > [!IMPORTANT]
 > The mod implements anti-detection measures, but does not guarantee that it is 100% undetectable on all servers.
 Always check the server rules before using.

-> [!NOTE]
-> The "Vanilla" mode is designed to be completely legitimate and should not be detectable, as it replicates vanilla Minecraft behavior.

 ---

 ## 🤝 Contributing